Frank Joseph Dewane: Priestly ministry

+Episcopal career

 Coadjutor Bishop and Bishop of Venice in Florida

 On April 25, 2006, Dewane was appointed as coadjutor bishop of Venice by Pope Benedict XVI to assist Bishop John Nevins.
 Dewayne was consecrated on July 25, 2006. by Nevins, with Archbishops John Favalora and Diarmuid Martin serving as co-consecrators, at Epiphany Cathedral in Venice.
 He took as his episcopal motto: "Iustitia Pax Gaudium", meaning, "Justice, Peace, and Joy" (Romans 14:17).

 When Nevins retired on January 19, 2007, Dewane automatically succeeded him as bishop of Venice.

 In June 2014, a group of ten priests from the diocese sent a complaint letter about Dewane to Archbishop Carlo Maria Viganò, the papal nuncio for the United States.
-The priests charged Dewane with ignoring canon law, refusing to consult with priests and creating an atmosphere of intimidation within the diocese.
+The priests charged Dewane with ignoring canon law, refusing to consult with priests, and creating an atmosphere of intimidation within the diocese.
 Dewane termed the allegations as "malicious" and "unfounded".

-Dewane in April 2019 ordered Reverend Christopher Senk, the former pastor of St. Isabel Parish in Sanibel, Florida, to spend a year in penance and prayer.
-After a two year investigation, the Congregation for Clergy in Rome had determined that Senk had improperly accepted thousands of dollars in gifts from Marion McIntyre.
+Dewane, in April 2019, ordered Christopher Senk, the former pastor of St. Isabel Parish in Sanibel, Florida, to spend a year in penance and prayer.
+After a two-year investigation, the Congregation for Clergy in Rome had determined that Senk had improperly accepted thousands of dollars in gifts from Marion McIntyre.
 Her family claimed that McIntyre suffered from dementia during that period.
-Senk was suspended from ministry when the investigation began.
+Senk was suspended from pastoral ministry when the investigation began.

+On May 13, 2026, Pope Leo XIV accepted his retirement after reaching the customary retirement age of 75.